 Creating a culture of engagement that increases the university’s public impact is a collective effort.
-We know faculty, staff and students across campus are already doing this work— through conferences, symposia, guest lectures, workshops, trainings, film screenings, performances, exhibits and more.
+We know faculty, staff and students across campus are already doing this work— through conferences, symposia, guest lectures, workshops, training, film screenings, performances, exhibits and more.
 We want to help.

 Who is Eligible

 - You must be a registered student organization (RSO) and/or student, faculty or staff affiliated with a UC Davis college, school, department, center, institute or office.

 - Your program or event must align with the PSE’s vision and mission and further public scholarship and/or public engagement at UC Davis.